Configure Subscriptions

 Other Site Settings

-• If you enable Order Now Resets Next Order Date, the next order date will be reset based on the current date and frequency whenever the Order Now action is performed on a subscription.
+• Order Now Resets Next Order Date: When enabled, the next order date will be reset based on the current date and frequency whenever the Order Now action is performed on a subscription.
 If disabled, the next order date that already exists will remain unchanged.
 This is enabled by default.

-• If you enter a number for Create Continuity Order _ Days Before Next Order Date, continuity orders will be created that many days before the next order date.
+• Create Continuity Order _ Days Before Next Order Date: Continuity orders will be created this many days before the next order date.
 If left blank, continuity orders will be created on the next order date.

-• If you enter a number for Update Next Order Date Up to _ Days From Existing Next Order Date, the next order cannot be set any further out than this limit when the date is manually updated.
+• Update Next Order Date Up to _ Days From Existing Next Order Date: The next order cannot be set any further out than this limit when the date is manually updated.
 For example, if the date is August 24 and the next order date is September 2, and this configuration is set to 7 days, the next order cannot be changed to any date later than September 9.
 You will not be able to extend the next order date again until the next continuity order is placed, though it can be moved closer.

-• If you enter a number for Pause Subscription for _ Continuity Orders, a paused subscription will be automatically reactivated after that many continuity orders have passed and cannot be paused again until the next continuity order is placed.
+• Pause Subscription for _ Continuity Orders: A paused subscription will be automatically reactivated after this many continuity orders have passed and cannot be paused again until the next continuity order is placed.
 It can still be manually reactivated at any point before this limit is reached.
 If left blank, the subscription will remain paused indefinitely until manually reactivated.

-• If you enter a number for Skip Subscription _ Times, the ability to skip a continuity order will be disabled once that amount of skips has been made in a row.
+• Skip Subscription _ Times: The ability to skip a continuity order will be disabled once this amount of skips has been made in a row.
 When this happens, a continuity order must be placed before the subscription can be skipped again.

-• If you enter a number for Send Subscription Reminder _ Days Before Next Order, the subscription order reminder email will be sent to customers this many days before their next order.
+• Send Subscription Reminder _ Days Before Next Order: The subscription order reminder email will be sent to customers this many days before their next order.
 This email template must also be enabled in the Email section of the site settings.

-• If you enter a number for Send Email _ Days Before Paused Subscription is Re-Activated, the subscription pause limit reached email will be sent to customers this many days before their paused subscription is automatically re-activated.
+• Send Email _ Days Before Paused Subscription is Re-Activated: The subscription pause limit reached email will be sent to customers this many days before their paused subscription is automatically re-activated.

-• If you enter a number for Send Email Reminder Every _ Days for Paused Subscriptions, the recurring subscription paused reminder email will be sent to customers at this interval until the subscription is reactivated.
+• Send Email Reminder Every _ Days for Paused Subscriptions: The recurring subscription paused reminder email will be sent to customers at this interval until the subscription is reactivated.